 Andrew Lester pleads not guilty in shooting of Ralph Yarl, who went to the wrong house

-KANSAS CITY, Mo. — A white homeowner pleaded not guilty Wednesday in the shooting of a Black teenager, Ralph Yarl, after Yarl mistakenly rang his doorbell in an attack that has put renewed focus on "stand your ground" laws around the country.
+The white homeowner accused of injuring Ralph Yarl, the Black teenager who was shot after mistakenly going to the wrong Kansas City residence to pick up his younger siblings, pleaded not guilty Wednesday in a shooting that has put a renewed focus on “stand your ground” laws.

 Andrew Lester, 84, appeared briefly before a circuit court judge in Clay County, Missouri, after surrendering to authorities on Tuesday on felony charges of assault in the first degree and armed criminal action.
-He was released on $200,000 bail later that day.
+He was released on $200,000 bail the same day.

 Lester, wearing a blue and tan jacket and matching pants, was in the courtroom for less than 10 minutes and was surrounded by four guards.
 He used a cane and limped slowly to the front of the courtroom when his case was called and mumbled his responses to the judge.